jroblak/jroblak.github.com/_drafts/2019-10-01-hack-the-box-smasher2.md

 With the API token, it was trivial to run a bash job and get an initial shell, and `user.txt`.

-The final part of Smasher2 was a pretty fun kernel module exploit, but this post is long enough, so check out [Snowscan's](https://snowscan.io) write up for the rest!
+The final part of Smasher2 was a fun kernel module exploit, but this post is long enough, so check out [Snowscan's](https://snowscan.io/htb-writeup-smasher2/) write up for the rest!

-_fin_